sea350/ustart_micro/README.md

 ## Installation

-The following need to be installed:
+The following are needed to run this package:

 - Git